Elysian Fields Avenue: Lakeshore Drive

 At the end of Elysian Fields where it meets the lake.
 Lakeshore Drive runs along the south shore of Lake Pontchartrain.
 It is a recreational park space along the lake used for sun bathing, running, swimming (Swimming is allowed only by the Seabrook Bridge and you can only swim to a certain point), fishing and crabbing on the seawall steps, and leisurely walks, etc. This space is used mostly by locals and residents of New Orleans.

 Public transit routes

 Two RTA bus routes operated on Elysian Fields Avenue: one local (est. August 4, 1924; first known as Frenchmen, later, as of January 1957, just Elysian Fields [or Elysian Fields – Pont.
 Beach/UNO], and later, in January 1989, 55 Elysian Fields), the other an express (est. December 5, 1960, first known as Express 91 – Pontchartrain Beach via Elysian Fields, later 56 Elysian Fields Express).

-A Streetcar Named Desire reference
+In popular culture

-Elysian Fields is the setting for Tennessee Williams' 1947 play "A Streetcar Named Desire".
-Williams presents the setting as multi-cultural and vibrant with Jazz culture and social life.
-Blanche Dubois, the tragic heroine of the play, is seen to be "incongruous" to the setting, which is used by Williams' to highlight the cosmopolitan nature of the city and decay of the Old South, which Blanche symbolises.
+Elysian Fields is the setting for the 1947 Tennessee Williams play A Streetcar Named Desire.
+Williams presents the setting as multicultural and vibrant with Jazz culture and social life.
+The play's tragic heroine Blanche Dubois is "incongruous" to the setting, which Williams uses to highlight the cosmopolitan nature of the city in contrast to the decay of the Old South.